-A network of successful and attractive retail centres
+A network of successful, integrated and attractive retail centres

-Draft Actions Rational Outcomes Timeframe 1 Identify opportunities to support development around confirmed future rail stations and major road infrastructure.
+Actio ons Rationale Outcomes Timeframe 1 Identify opportunities to support development around confirmed future rail stations, rapid bus service routes, and major road corridors.
 To support existing and future planned centres with well connected infrastructure for the growing community.
 Amendments to the Growth Centres SEPP and Camden LEP 2010 and associated DCPs.
 Medium term 2 Improve the liveability and amenity of Oran Park, Narellan, Camden Town Centre and Leppington Town Centre.
 To ensure established strategic and town centres continue to provide amenity and services.
 To ensure future planned centres provide the retail and commercial needs for the growing population and new residents.
 Amendments to the Growth Centres SEPP, Camden LEP 2010 and associated DCPs.
 Potential amendments to contribution plans.
-Short - Medium term Prepare the Narellan Centre Vision and staged master plan to understand Narellan's capacity as a strategic centre.
+Short - Medium term 3 Prepare the Narellan Centre Vision and staged master plan to understand Narellan's capacity as a strategic centre.
 To ensure Narellan achieves its full potential.
 Adopted Narellan Town Centre Vision and Masterplan.
-Short term Examine the potential of Oran Park as a strategic centre.
+Short term 4 Examine the potential of Oran Park as a strategic centre.
 To optimise growth and capacity for new retail and commercial floor space in substantial greenfield areas.
 To draw on the potential of the planned rail station at Oran Park.
 Oran Park identified as a strategic centre in the District Plan.
 Note - This outcome requires consultation with the NSW Government.
 Short term Review land use and development controls within Camden Town Centre to sensitively accommodate housing and employment growth.
 To provide for sensitive incremental growth while preserving and enhancing heritage and character values.
 To ensure Camden Town Centre continues to provide amenity, retail and services to the community while growing as a key visitor destination.
 Amendments to Camden LEP and/or Camden DCP.
-Short term To protect and enhance the desired future character of local and neighbourhood centres.
+Short term 6 Develop vision statements for Camden's key neighbourhood and local centres that set the future desired character.
+To protect and enhance the desired future character of local and neighbourhood centres.
 Adopted vision statements for neighbourhood and local centres.
-Medium term 7 Review planning controls for B1 Neighbourhood Centre, B2 Local Centre and B4 Mixed Use zoned land.
+Medium term 7 Review planning controls for employment zoned land to allow a consistent planning approach across the Camden LGA.
 To ensure consistent planning objectives and controls for business centres development under Camden LEP and Growth Centres SEPP.
 Amendments to the Growth Centres SEPP, Camden LEP and associated DCPs.
-Short term 8 Investigate opportunities to encourage and promote the night-time economy in established centres.
+Short term Investigate opportunities to encourage and promote the night-time economy in established centres.
 To ensure a diverse and resilient local economy.
 Amendments to the Growth Centres SEPP, Camden LEP and associated DCPs.
 Short term 9 Identify options to establish local centres early in the development of a precinct.
 To ensure new residents in South West Growth Area precincts have access to amenity and services.
 Opportunities identified through precinct planning and Council's contribution planning schemes.
 Ongoing